KatherineMichel/portfolio/doc/los-angeles-2023.md

 ![](los-angeles-2023-images/warner-brothers-awards.jpg)
 Warner Brothers Studio awards

+What a great way to kick of off my sightseeing.

 ### Hollywood Walk of Fame, TCL Theatre, Hollywood Sign

 ### Dolby Theater Tour

 After the Warner Brothers Studio Tour, I traveled over to Hollywood for the Dolby Theater Tour.
 I really enjoyed this tour.
 It was one of the most fun things that I've ever done.

-With an Academy Awards Ceremony staff member as your tour guide, you walk in the steps of the A-List stars into the theater, backstage, onto the stage where the presenter stands with a view of the audience, stage left, and down the red carpet Winner's Walk that only Academy Award winners and tour participants get to take.
+My tour guide was a long-time Academy Awards ceremony crew member.
+We walked in the steps of the A-List stars into the theater, then backstage and on stage where we had a view of the audience from where the presenters stand.
+We exited stage left, then took the red carpet Winner's Walk that only Academy Award winners and tour participants get to take.
+All the while, our tour guide gave some inside stories from her years of working at the ceremony.

 ![](los-angeles-2023-images/dolby-theater-walkway-1.jpg)
 On Oscar night, Hollywood Boulevard becomes a walkway for the stars.
 Normally the entrance to the Ovation Shopping Center, attendees will walk down this grand hall.